vtex-apps/product-comparison/docs/README.md

 ### Step 4 - Adding the Product Comparison to the product detail Page

-1. In the theme's `product.jsonc` file, replace the default `"store.product"` blocks with the `"store.product.product-comparison"` blocks as shown in the example below:
+1. In the theme's `product.json` file, replace the default `store.product` blocks with the `store.product.product-comparison` blocks, as shown in the example below:

 ```diff